Tackling anti-social behaviour

 How can I make a complaint?

-Complaints can be made by going to www.newydd.co.uk/report-a-nuisance , by telephoning our Customer Service Team on 0303 040 1998 or by completing an incident diary form and emailing it to email@example.com.
+Complaints can be made by going to www.newydd.co.uk/report-a-nuis... , by telephoning our Customer Service Team on 0303 040 1998, by using My Newydd, or by completing an incident diary form and emailing it to email@example.com.
 We will not disclose your identity to the person you are complaining about unless you give us your permission to do so.
+If your complaint is noise complaint, we recommend also using The Noise App to supplement your incident diary form.

 Complaints can be made anonymously but please bear in mind that this can make it difficult to investigate and take any follow up action required.